CSS Shapes: The Ribbon

 Using clip-path and a few CSS properties, we were able to create different kinds of ribbon shapes.
 We can easily control them by adjusting CSS variables not to mention that their size is defined by their content.
 You can even have multi-line of text and the ribbon will adjust accordingly.

 Defining the clip-path polygon is probably the trickiest part and it can be difficult to understand at first glance.
-Take the time to study each polygon of each example point by point and you will see that it’s not that difficult.
+Take the time to study each polygon of each example point by point and check my other article to learn more tricks around clip-path.
 It also helps to use a pen and paper and draw them by hand.

 Don’t forget that I made a collection of different ribbon shapes from where you can easily copy the code.
 This gives you more examples to study and get familiar with clip-path and other properties.